pytorch/xla/docs/source/contribute/configure-environment.md

-# Configure a development environment
+# Configure A Development Environment

 The goal of this guide is to set up an interactive development environment on a Cloud TPU with PyTorch/XLA installed.
 If this is your